 Legal secretaries are expected to have both secretarial skills and a basic understanding of the legal system and procedures, and so are typically expected to obtain either a legal secretary certificate or associate's degree.
 These programs teach individuals legal terminology and how to prepare legal documents, and ready them for a career in which they may an earn a salary of $43,200.

-Legal secretaries have a combination of basic legal knowledge and secretarial skills.
-They need to be familiar with court filing rules, legal documents, legal terminology and law office procedures in order to prepare documents, do research, schedule witnesses and perform other tasks assigned to them.
+Legal secretaries need a combination of basic legal knowledge and secretarial skills.
+They must be familiar with court filing rules, legal documents, legal terminology and law office procedures in order to prepare documents, do research, schedule witnesses, and perform other assigned tasks.
 While not all employers require formal education, legal secretary certificate and degree programs can prepare individuals to perform the required job duties and also advance in their careers.

 |Required Education||Legal secretary certificate or associate's degree|

 While some legal secretaries have no formal post-secondary training, the large majority have completed legal secretary certificate or associate degree programs at community colleges or career schools.
 Legal secretary programs equip students with an understanding of general legal office procedures and legal terminology.
 They also prepare graduates to produce legal documents, including subpoenas, legal memos, complaints, motions, charges, discovery documents, deeds, pleadings and briefs.

 Potential courses include business math, legal research, records management, legal technology, business law, legal transcription, legal writing, business communications, word processing and law terminology.
 Upon completion of a legal secretary program, graduates are familiar with court filing rules, probate and estate planning, proper legal symbols and filing techniques, as well as legal fundamentals such as employment law and torts.